Our History

 The most important question in all of this is how these events effect Landmark Bank, or what exposure does the bank have pertaining to those issues that caused the collapse of SVB.

+1) Landmark Bank does not have any exposure in the tech industry, nor do we invest or lend to these types of startup business which we view as a higher risk specialty industry.
+2) Our balance sheet (loans & deposits) is very well diversified, and we have very little concentration in any specific industry, or with any small group of depositors.
 3) Landmark Bank saw the same influx of deposits as did most banks in the country during 2020.
 However, management and the board made a conscious decision to avoid chasing very low yields on bond purchases at a time when loan demand had slowed and there were virtually no good options for deploying excess cash.
 We chose to forgo short term revenue, but instead focus on remaining very liquid and deploying cash to fund local loan growth as demand inevitability improved, protect our depositors, and invest in higher yielding options in the future based on our extensive due diligence and analysis on the overall economy.
 We have and continue prioritizing the long-term stability of our organization over short-term padding of revenue.
+4) While we face the same challenges that all banks do regarding sharply rising rates, and increased costs of funds, we are positioned extraordinarily well to deal with these challenges.
+We retain a very strong liquidity, and capital position above our internal targets.
+The result of remaining so liquid during the low-rate years, is that we have been able to focus on our primary mission as a locally owned and operated community bank, by continuing to provide lending resources to families and small businesses within our footprint, instead of locking up long term funds and opening our stakeholders up to long term risk.

 In short, Landmark Bank is strong and stable.
 Management and the board operate conservatively and prioritize fundamental banking practices over chasing yields or padding short term revenue at the expense of the long-term safety and soundness of our institution.
 We continue to focus on the long-term viability of our institution above all else, with an emphasis on our customers’ well-being.
 As such, we offer deposit solutions such as reciprocal deposits that can provide full FDIC coverage on deposits exceeding the current $250,000 FDIC limit, and we continue to offer competitive rates on deposit products, while continuing our commitment of providing loan access to continue the growth of small businesses, and families in the communities we serve.